-If you develop signs and symptoms after you return home, consider consulting a doctor who focuses on international travel medicine or infectious diseases.
-A specialist may be able to recognize and treat your illness more quickly than can a doctor who isn't familiar with these areas.
+If you have symptoms after you return home, consider seeing a provider who focuses on international travel medicine or infectious diseases.
+This might help get typhoid fever diagnosed and treated more quickly.

 If you live in a country where typhoid fever is rare, you're at increased risk if you:

-- Have close contact with someone who is infected or has recently been infected with typhoid fever
+- Have close contact with someone who is infected or has recently been infected with typhoid fever.

 Other possible complications include:

-- Inflammation of the heart muscle (myocarditis)
+- Inflammation of the heart muscle, called myocarditis.

-- Inflammation of the pancreas (pancreatitis)
+- Inflammation of the pancreas, called pancreatitis.

-- Kidney or bladder infections
+- Kidney or bladder infections.

-- Psychiatric problems, such as delirium, hallucinations and paranoid psychosis
+- Psychiatric problems, such as delirium, hallucinations and paranoid psychosis.

 - One is given orally in four capsules, with one capsule to be taken every other day.